In case of slain journalist, negotiations, silence, then a chilling warning

 Who initially seized Foley has been a subject of dispute.
 Some signs pointed to the Shabiha, militias loyal to the government of Syrian President Bashar al-Assad.

-Balboni said there had been strong indications that Foley had been transferred to the Syrian capital Damascus.
+Balboni said that early on, there were strong indications Foley had been transferred to the Syrian capital Damascus.
 That information later proved incorrect.

 The first solid information about Foley's condition, he said, came nearly a year after his abduction, from a returning European jihadist, or Islamic fighter, who had been with the American journalist in the city of Aleppo.
 This person provided confirmation that Foley was alive, as well as first-hand details of his captivity and his captors.